dmarx/sd-lazy-wildcards/README.md

 A "wildcard" in your prompt must satisfy the following to be read correctly by the extension:

-* Start and end with double underscores enclosed by white space
+* The wildcard string must start and end with double underscores.
+E.g. if one of those double underscores is touching punctuation, it probably won't be treated as a wildcard by this extension (this will be fixed in the future).
 * contains no white space

 The text contained between those double underscores will then be passed into the following prompt with n=20 (users will have more control over `n` in the future):